Buddhism in Vietnam: Mahāyāna traditions

 The overall doctrinal position of Vietnamese Buddhism is inclusive and syncretic, adopting doctrines from Chinese Buddhist schools like Tiantai (Thiên Thai) and Huayan (Hoa Nghiêm).
 Likewise, modern Vietnamese Buddhist practice can be very eclectic, including elements from Thiền (Chan Buddhism), Thiên Thai, and Tịnh độ (Pure Land).

-Vietnamese Buddhist are often separated not by sects but by the style in how they perform and recite texts, which monks of different regions of Vietnam are known for.
+While there are several sects (or schools) of Vietnamese Buddhism, Vietnamese Buddhists are often separated not by sect but by the style in how they perform and recite texts, which monks of different regions of Vietnam are known for.
 According to Charles Prebish, many English language sources contain misconceptions regarding the variety of doctrines and practices in traditional Vietnamese Buddhism:

 We will not consider here the misconceptions presented in most English-language materials regarding the distinctness of these schools, and the strong inclination for "syncretism" found in Chinese and Vietnamese Buddhism.
 Much has been said about the incompatibility of different schools and their difficulty in successfully communicating with each other and combining their doctrines.
 None of these theories reflects realities in Vietnam (or China) past or present.
 The followers have no problem practicing the various teachings at the same time.

-The methods of Pure Land Buddhism are perhaps the most widespread within Vietnam.
-It is common for practitioners to recite sutras, chants and dhāraṇīs looking to gain the protection of Buddhas and bodhisattvas.
-It is a devotional practice where those practicing put their faith in Amitābha (A-di-đà).
+The methods of Pure Land Buddhism are some of the most popular Mahāyāna teachings within Vietnam and are practiced by most traditions.
+It is common for practitioners to recite sutras, chants and dhāraṇīs looking to gain the protection of Buddhas and bodhisattvas and to attain birth in a pure land.
+Pure Land Buddhism is a mainly devotional practice where those practicing put their faith in Amitābha (A-di-đà).
 Followers believe they will gain rebirth in his pure land by chanting Amitabha's name.
 A pure land is a Buddha-realm where one can more easily attain enlightenment since suffering does not exist there.